[wptab name=’Kathy N Rosenthal’]

 Resolving cases which involve domestic violence has been a particular interest of Linda’s.
 Since its inception in 2001, Linda has been involved with the Pace Women’s Justice Center’s advisory board, Friends of Gail, and now serves on PWJC’s Executive Committee.
 She championed the start of the PWJC’s Moderate Means program in 2001, a program that matches domestic violence clients with attorneys who have agreed to significantly reduced rates.

 Linda is a member of Attorney for the Child panel and represents children in Family Court and Supreme Court matters.
-She served on the executive committee member on the Justice Brandeis Law Society until 2016 and as President of the Surprise Lake Camp Board of Directors since May of 2014.
+She served on the executive committee member on the Justice Brandeis Law Society until 2016 and as President of the Surprise Lake Camp Board of Directors from May of 2014 to June of 2017.
 Linda formerly served on the Non Resident Sub-Committee of the Membership Committee of the New York State Bar Association.
 She has also been a member of the board of the Westchester County Bar Association.
 She is admitted to practice in New York, Florida and Connecticut, the United States District Court, and the Supreme Court of the United States.

 Sherry A. Bishko, Partner

 Sherry A. Bishko, a partner in Rosenthal & Markowitz, LLP since January of 2016, has worked at the firm since 2006.
 Sherry is involved in all practice areas but concentrates in Matrimonial and Family Law.
-She is a member of the Westchester Women’s Bar Association, the Orange County Women’s Bar Association and the New York State Bar Association.
+She is a member of the Westchester Women’s Bar Association (and she is on the membership committee), the Orange County Women’s Bar Association and the New York State Bar Association.
 Her road to becoming a practitioner in Matrimonial Law was a bit circuitous but inevitable, given her sustained community involvement and interest in and desire to help people.

 Sherry graduated from Colgate University in 1990 and went straight to graduate school at Tufts University where she received an MA in Environmental Policy.
 Upon graduating from Tufts, she began working at the United States Environmental Protection Agency’s Regional Office in New York City.
 Sherry worked in the Office of Policy and Management and was in charge of President Clinton’s Project XL initiative.
 Project XL is a program in which Corporations and Government Agencies are given regulatory flexibility in exchange for achieving better “bottom-line” environmental results.
 Her experience with Project XL required a working knowledge of federal environmental statutes and regulations and prompted an interest in law school.